 This means that when you move, you will need to go in person to present the same documentation such as a U.S. birth certificate or passport, Social Security card, and 2 proofs of residence address, as well as meet all of your new state’s issuance requirements.

-On a positive note, REAL ID licenses from other states can typically be used like any other out-of-state driver’s license to waive behind-the-wheel drive tests.
+On a positive note, REAL ID licenses from other states can typically be used like any other out-of-state driver’s license to waive behind-the-wheel driving tests.

-Currently, an estimated 118 million Americans hold REAL ID-compliant driver’s licenses, U.S. passports, and passport cards, military IDs, and Global Entry cards, all of which qualify as REAL ID-compliant identification.
-But, according to recent reports, that is only 43% of Americans!
+As of May 2022, an estimated 137 million Americans held REAL ID-compliant driver’s licenses, U.S. passports, passport cards, military IDs, and Global Entry cards, all of which qualify as REAL ID-compliant identification.
+But, according to the most recent reports from the government, that is only 49% of Americans!

 This means that you don’t have to upgrade your license to board your flight, but you will have to use an alternative (TSA-approved) form of ID.
 TSA currently accepts several other forms of identity documents:

-As you can see, the most common alternatives to a REAL ID will be a U.S. passport or a U.S. passport card.
+As you can see, the most common alternatives to a REAL ID is a U.S. passport or a U.S. passport card.

-Other less common items would be DHS trusted traveler cards (Global Entry, NEXUS, SENTRI, FAST), a permanent resident card, Department of Defense ID, enhanced driver’s license, or federally recognized tribal-issued photo ID.
+Other less common items are DHS Trusted Traveler cards (Global Entry, NEXUS, SENTRI, FAST), permanent resident cards, Department of Defense IDs, enhanced driver’s licenses, and federally recognized tribal-issued photo IDs.

 For more information on acceptable forms of identification for boarding aircraft, please see TSA’s website.
-However, it should be noted that if on or after May 3, 2023, the traveler cannot provide an acceptable form of identification, they will not be permitted through the security checkpoint to board their flight.
+However, it should be noted that if on or after May 7, 2025, you cannot provide an acceptable form of identification, you will not be permitted through the security checkpoint to board your flight.